If you are looking for a fun, budget-friendly winter sport to do with your children, why not try ice skating?

 It might be a little daunting to teach a child yourself, but once they get the hang of it, they will love it, so it is definitely worth a little bit of effort.

 Before beginning, you will need to have some equipment.
 Obviously, you will need skates, and it’s also a good idea to get a helmet.
 If you would like some extra protection for your children, some people recommend getting knee pads, elbow pads, and wrist guards, although they are not necessary.
 Kids should also always wear gloves or mittens when skating.

 Best Skates for Children

 There are lots of options for beginners in terms of types of skates that parents can choose.
-There are double bladed, toddler, adjustable, figure and hockey skates.
-All the different types have positives and negatives depending on what type of activity you are planning doing.
+There are double-bladed, toddler, adjustable, figure, and hockey skates.
+All the different types have positives and negatives, depending on what type of activity you are planning to do.

 - Start with teaching your child how to fall down and get back up.
-If your kids are going to skate they will fall down, so to help get over the fear of falling have them fall down and get up over and over until they get the hang of it.
-Try to get your child to fall onto their side and then they can roll into a crawl position.
+If your kids are going to skate, they will fall down, so to help get over the fear of falling, have them fall down and get up over and over until they get the hang of it.
+Try to get your child to fall onto their side, and then they can roll into a crawl position.
 Then have them kneel on both knees and, while keeping their back straight, bring one skate up onto the ice and push down on that knee.
 This will help your kids pull themselves up and bring the other skate onto the ice.
-There is a very good explanation on how to get up here.
+There is a very good explanation of how to get up here.